-Goal # Description 3 Ensure students continuously demonstrate progress in mastery of English/Language arts standards.
+G oal # Description 3 Ensure students continuously demonstrate progress in mastery of English/Language arts standards.
 (State Priorities: 4 Pupil Achievement, 8 Other Student Outcomes)

 Since state assessment data lags in public reporting, we created the targeted ELA goal to incorporate the use of local assessment and support the growth of a student-centered data culture which examines growth, not just EOY achievement.
-Students who remain at NDCS from middle school through high school, experience tremendous growth.
-The new goal and metric for middle school allows for progress monitoring as well as the examination of cohort growth from year-to-year.
+Students who remain at NDW from middle school through high school experience tremendous growth.
+This goal allows for specific progress monitoring as well as the examination of cohort growth from year-to-year.